Minivera/definitely-not-remix/README.md

 specific handlers for any HTTP method if you'd like.

 ## How to use

+> The framework has not been released as a library and likely will not be published anytime soon.
+If you really want to
+> use it, install it by cloning this repository.
+The examples in the documentation will assume it has been
+> published to NPM.

 To use the framework, you'll need to define a server and client entrypoint.
 I'll dive into each of those in their own section.